How to know when it’s time to go Online

 I call this being “Velcro”.
 When someone comes along you want to be so clear about what you do that these ideal clients stick to you like Velcro.
 If you meet them offline they ask you questions to find out more.
-If they find you online they want to keep reading, sign up to your Free Giveaway and then stay subscribed because they are finding value in what you share (if you’re reading this then it’s likely I’ve been Velcro for you).
-When that happens you are now able take them on a journey through to deciding to become a paying client.
+If they find you online they want to keep reading, sign up for your Free Giveaway and then stay subscribed because they are finding value in what you share (if you’re reading this then it’s likely I’ve been Velcro for you).
+When that happens you are now able to take them on a journey through to deciding to become a paying client.

-3. Create a Captivating Introduction to communicate the value of what you offer very clearly and in a succinct way so that you’re able to “hook” their attention within moments as soon as they come across you.
+- Create a Captivating Introduction to communicate the value of what you offer very clearly and in a succinct way so that you’re able to “hook” their attention within moments as soon as they come across you.

-4. Go out into the world and start tell people what you do.
+- Get out into the world and start telling people what you do to get feedback (this could be online, offline or by reaching out to your existing network).
 You’ll quickly get feedback that tells whether you sound more like damp cotton or sticky velcro!

 “Oh my god yes.
 How do I find out more?”